menacit/demystifying_confidential_computing/index.md

 <!--
 - Help us understand coco
 - Speed-run
+- We'll take some short-cuts and simplifications
 -->

 ---
 ![bg center 90%](diagrams/basic_boot.svg)

 <!--
+- A bit of an artist, not fancy animation like Joris
 - Any component can be malicious
 - The earlier, the harder to detect
 -->